Skip to content

 Outlier Detection

-By analyzing the metrics or statistical data of specific groups, this method identifies significant outliers.
-If inconsistencies detected exceed preset thresholds, the system generates an outlier detection incident for subsequent alert tracking and analysis.
-This approach helps promptly identify and address potential anomalies, improving monitoring accuracy and response speed.
+By analyzing the metrics or statistical data of detection objects within a specific group using algorithms, it identifies whether there are significant outlier deviations.
+If the detected inconsistencies exceed the preset threshold, the system will generate an outlier detection incident for subsequent alarm tracking and analysis.
+This method helps to promptly identify and handle potential abnormal situations, improving the accuracy and response speed of monitoring.

 Use Cases

-You can configure appropriate distance parameters based on the characteristics of the metric data to trigger critical events when data significantly deviates from the normal range.
-For example, you can set up monitoring so that when a host's memory usage is significantly higher than others, the system promptly issues an alert.
+You can configure appropriate distance parameters based on the characteristics of metric data to trigger emergency events when the data significantly deviates from the normal range.
+For example, you can set up monitoring so that when the memory usage of a particular host is significantly higher than other hosts, the system can issue alerts in time.
 Such configurations help quickly identify and respond to potential performance issues or anomalies.

 Detection Configuration